BP to relinquish three offshore blocks in Uruguay

-MONTEVIDEO Aug 3 British oil major BP has halted its deepwater exploration activities off Uruguay as it prioritizes lower-risk projects at a time of low international prices, an official at Uruguay's state-owned oil company Ancap said on Monday.
+MONTEVIDEO British oil major BP (BP.L) has halted its deepwater exploration activities off Uruguay as it prioritizes lower-risk projects at a time of low international prices, an official at Uruguay's state-owned oil company Ancap said on Monday.

 BP confirmed its exit from the South American country, three years after it won rights to explore blocks 11 and 12 in Uruguay's Pelotas basin and block 6 in the Punta del Este basin.
 The acreage covers an area of almost 26,000 square kilometers in waters ranging from 50 to 2,000 meters deep.